Water is an essential resource for life on earth, and of the utmost environmental, social and economic importance.

 t - ton

 "Other gases" include blast furnace gas, coke oven gas and oxygen steel furnace gas.

-Until 2014, there was an overall downward trend in primary energy consumption associated with these fuels, a trend that was reversed in 2015, due to the entry of the Pecém coal-fired power plant in Brazil within the EDP Group's consolidation perimeter.
 In the last 4 years, the consumption of fossil fuels has fluctuated as a function of the hydraulic index (IPH) in the Iberian Peninsula, with predominance of coal over natural gas.
 The cost of producing electricity from coal, including the price of CO2 allowances, has not yet allowed to reverse the order of merit versus natural gas combined cycle plants, although the latter are more efficient and emit less greenhouse gases.

 Chemicals are essential for the activities of electricity production and distribution.